muzzapp/muzz-tech-qa/README.md

 # Muzz QA Technical Test
-## Congratulations, you have reached the next stage which is solving a Muzz practical test.
+## Congratulations, you have reached the next stage which is automating our regression tests.
-##### Please create your own repo and share the solution with us
+##### Please create your own repo and share the solution with us.

 ### Description
-During the test we'd like you to imagine yourself as a member of our team, which has a collective goal of getting our sprint tasks completed.

 Let’s start!

-We are in the middle of the sprint and the following tasks were just moved to the QA testing column on our board:
+We are in the middle of the sprint and the following tasks were just moved to the QA testing column on our board, Manual team have tested and now want Automation to automate the following scenarios:

 ##
 ### 1 - As a user I want to log in to the app